Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Translation by: Azuma, Odaily Planet Daily

 This afternoon, overseas KOL Coffeezilla released a video interview with Hayden Davis, CEO of Kelsier Ventures, a core participant behind LIBRA.
-This marks the first detailed response from Hayden Davis since the incident.
-In this video interview, Hayden Davis discusses the story behind LIBRA's issuance, the flow of funds, and the complexity of internal operations from his perspective.
+This marks Hayden Davis's first detailed response since the incident.
+In this video interview, Hayden Davis discusses the issuance story of LIBRA, the flow of funds, and the complexities of internal operations from his perspective.

 Below is a summary and translation by Odaily Planet Daily based on the original video content.